joeypercia/final-project-bdo023_jperc004_anakc001/README.md

  - Users then can add different tasks or other lists to a list using the add() function.
 The sortP() function can be used to sort the orders of tasks based on their priority.
  - There are different ways the users can use to display the tasks.
 Using the set_print() functions, users can out the tasks in the following formats:
    * Print_top5: print out top 5 most prioritized tasks or sublists of a list.
-   * Print_type1: print out all tasks of type1 in of a list, including the ones belong to a sublist. (same for Print_type2 and Print_type3).
+   * Print_type1: print out all tasks of type1 of a list, including the ones belong to a sublist in that list. (same for Print_type2 and Print_type3).
-   * Print_date: takes in a due date and print out any tasks have that due date.
+   * Print_date: takes in a due date and print out any tasks have that due date, includeing the ones belong to a sublist in that list.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.